aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|
 |Save|-|

-**Description**: Summons a level I earth gnome to faithfully serve and fight for you.
+**Description**: Summons a [level I earth gnome](monsters-npcs/spirits.md#gnome) to faithfully serve and fight for you.
 The gnome communicates with its summoner and other earth spirits and is intelligent enough to understand gestures of other mortal entities.

 **Special**: You can only have one summon at any one time.

+**Limitation**: The gnome is earthbound.
+It cannot leave, or be physically detached from, the ground.
+In an event where it would otherwise lose contact with the ground, it takes 1 point of ["divine"](10-conditions-types.md#esoteric-damage) damage instead.

 **Upcast**: For every MP dice added (4MP dice for global), the gnome gains two levels.